VenexCon/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: February 30, 2016 (Example 1)
+### Day 0: December 30th 2021
-##### (delete me or comment me out)

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.

-**Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Today's Progress**: Created a Github account, created a profile on freecode camp and completed 30% of the Responsive web design course.

+**Thoughts:** I have had an idea for a H&S website for a while, so I am going to use this as a goal to assist in my learning of HTML & Javascript.
+I obtained a link to the digital versions of YDNJS series.
+So far so good.

 **Link to work:** [Calculator App](http://www.example.com)